 A current account enables you to deposit, hold, withdraw and transfer money.
 It can also give you access to online banking and secure banking apps which help you manage your money.
-In some countries a current account is also known as a transaction account.
+In some countries and regions a current account is also known as a transaction account.

 Check if you're eligible